Families of non-tiling domains satisfying P\'olya's conjecture: Abstract

 \section{Abstract}

-We show the existence of classes of non-tiling domains satisfying P\'{o}lya's conjecture, including some two- and three-dimensional examples.
+We show the existence of classes of non-tiling domains satisfying P\'{o}lya's conjecture in any dmension, in both the Euclidean and non-Euclidean cases.
 This is a consequence of a more general observation asserting that if a domain satisfies P\'{o}lya's conjecture eventually, that is, for a sufficiently large order of the eigenvalues, and may be partioned into $p$ non-overlapping isometric sub-domains, with $p$ arbitrarily large, then there exists an order $p_{0}$ such that for $p$ larger than $p_{0}$ all such sub-domains satisfy P\'{o}lya's conjecture.
-In particular, this allows us to show that families of thin cylinders satisfy P\'{o}lya's conjecture.
-We also improve the Berezin-Li-Yau constant for general cylinders.
+In particular, this allows us to show that families of sectors of domains of revolution with analytic boundary, and thin cylinders satisfy P\'{o}lya's conjecture, for instance.
+We also improve upon the Li-Yau constant for general cylinders in the Dirichlet case.

 \keywords{Laplace operator; eigenvalues; P\'{o}lya's conjecture} \subjclass[2020]{\text{Primary: 35P15; Secondary: 35J05, 35J25, 35P20}}